gtouf7/gtouf7/README.md

 # Aspiring Web Developer

 ## I am a marketing graduate with a passion for coding!
-### Currently coding with the following: C, C#, HTML, CSS, Javascript, SQL!
+### Currently coding with: JavaScript, C#, C, HTML, React and Node!

 ### Hobbies: